ryangriggs/PDFEncrypt/README.md

 Choose to install the  .net framework 4.7.2 developer pack during install

 Clone the repo and open the project in Visual Studio.

+Install any necessary libraries using nuGet.

+Build the Production version.